Black Forest Observatory

-Black Forest Observatory (BFO) or Observatorium Schiltach is a geophysical observatory owned and operated by Karlsruhe University and Stuttgart University.
-It is located near Schiltach in the Black Forest region of Baden-Württemberg, in southwest Germany.
-The observatory is in the Anton mine, which was abandoned and then converted in 1972.
+Black Forest Observatory (BFO) or Observatorium Schiltach is a geophysical observatory owned and operated by the Karlsruhe Institute of Technology and the University of Stuttgart.
+It is located near Wolfach in the Black Forest region of Baden-Württemberg, in southwest Germany.
+The observatory is in the mine, named Anton which was abandoned and then converted into the observatory in 1972.

+Research Topics

+The following reaech topics are covered: